Did you learn to sew at school?

 Don’t stint on quality

-Buying less fabric but in better quality can, paradoxally, help you save money.
-However, you need to know exactly what you will be sewing — whether simple sewing projects or home dec - before you enter the fabric shop.
+Buying better quality fabric in smaller quantities can, paradoxically, help you save money.
+For this to be effective, you need to know exactly what you will be sewing — whether a simple sewing project, an item of clothing or something for your home — before you enter the fabric shop.

-But just because the quality is good doesn’t mean you have to pay full price - so look for clearance sales, holiday sales, special bargain fabrics, 50% off deals….
+But don't feel you'll have to pay full price just because the quality is good.
+Find what you want, then wait — look for clearance sales, holiday sales, special bargain fabrics, or 50 per cent off deals.

-Discover also how the right sewing kit will save you money in the long run...
+Find out, also, how the right sewing kit will save you money in the long run.

-There is a way for hard-up tailors and dressmakers to get new fabrics almost for free.
-Many fabric aisles in department stores or sewing shops have a scrap table with the bolt ends - pieces of materials only a few yards long left over after cutting for customers.
+It is possible for budget-conscious tailors and dressmakers to get new fabrics almost for free.
+Department stores or sewing shops often have a scrap table or bag full of bolt ends.
+These are the pieces of material left over after cutting for customers.

-If your project doesn’t require too much fabric or you are willing to combine two different prints (or a print and a uni), you can get some very good deals at the scrap table.
-You will have to be very careful placing and cutting your pattern, though!
+If your project doesn’t require too much fabric or you are willing to combine two different prints (or one printed and one plain), you can get some very good deals this way.
+Take extra care when placing and cutting your pattern though.

 Upcycling and freecycling

-Hitting the flea markets is a good way to find sewing treasures: imitation leather, prints, silk and satin for a few pounds at most or even discounted organic fabrics.
-Keep an open mind as you wander the stalls and inspiration is sure to hit.
+Hitting the secondhand markets, like 'Trash and Treasure' or school fete stalls, is a good way to find sewing treasures.
+You'll be amazed what people donate or try to sell: imitation leather, prints, silk and satin for a few dollars at most, or even discounted organic fabrics.
+Keep an open mind as you wander through the stalls and let the inspiration find you.

 Though we often don’t think of it, recycling is a good way to find cheap fabrics.
-Search in flea markets, thrift shops, garage sales… true caves of wonder to find unusual and fun fabrics for very little money.
-Everything is re-usable: zips, buttons, fabric, trimmings… Or: how to give old materials a new take on life.
+Search in markets, op shops and garage sales.
+These places are like 'caves of wonder' and many a sewer has found unusual and fun fabrics for very little money.
+Everything is re-usable: zips, buttons, fabric and trimmings.

-- Re-use pillowcases, sheets or discarded or worn clothes for beautiful creations.
+- Re-use pillowcases, sheets or discarded or worn clothes to make beautiful cushion covers or quilts.

-- Sheets are usually very big, 150 x 90 cm up to 200 x 240 cm - perfect for upcycling into clothes (skirts, for example).
+- Sheets are usually very big, 150 x 90 cm up to 200 x 240 cm, and are perfect for upcycling into clothes.

-- Would you have thought that old tablecloths make good children’s fabrics?
+- Did you realise that old tablecloths make good children’s fabrics?
 Your mother’s floral tablecloth might be just the thing for a nappy bag or the cover of a changing table.